-There are 194 automotive plants in countries of the EU, 25% of which are located in Central Europe.
-The role of the automotive sector is much more critical for the economy of many countries of the Three Seas Initiative than the EU average.
+There are 194 automotive companies in Europe, 25% of which are located in Central Europe.
+The role of the automotive sector is much more crucial to the economy of many Three Seas Initiative countries than the EU average.

 On average, around 8.5% of employees in European nations work in this sector.
 But this figure reaches 16% in Slovakia, 15% in Romania, 13.8% in Czechia, and 13.1% in Hungary.
 The automotive industry makes up 14% of Slovakia’s GDP, 10% of GDP in Slovenia, 9% of GDP in Czechia and Austria, and 8% GDP of in Poland.
 According to IHS Markit, among the ten biggest passenger car producers in the EU, four countries are in Central Europe: (Czechia, Slovakia, Hungary, and Romania).